lead generation

 If your page takes too long to load,

-visitors are likelier to leave before seeing your offer.
+visitors will likely leave before seeing your offer.

 A slow-loading page can significantly hurt your conversion rates.